RAGBRAI: Teams and charters

 Riders come from all over the world, and many ride as clubs or teams.
 Dozens of organized teams go on the ride.
 In 2007 and 2008, Lance Armstrong organized a LIVESTRONG team of about 200 riders and participated in RAGBRAI; each rider raised $1000 or more towards fighting cancer.

 Teams create a social and support system that adds a noncycling dimension to RAGBRAI.
 While some of the teams have a well-earned reputation for hard partying and heavy drinking, most are serious bicyclists.
 Teams often customize old school buses and vans.
 The team buses serve as transportation to and from the ride, and a combination clubhouse and sleeping quarters during the ride.
 These buses typically sport enormous custom stereos, roof mounted, rail-equipped platforms, which serve as bicycle racks and a place to relax, and interior bathrooms.
 Several carry 55-gallon plastic water barrels, which become warm during the day.
 Attached to a gravity-fed hose, they provide teams with a spartan shower at the end of the day's ride.

 Teams often conform their clothing or partake in certain gimmicks to add levity to the ride and make team members easily identifiable.
 This can be as simple as wearing identical cycling jerseys with the team logo or various wacky traditions such as purple “troll hair” wigs (Team Spin).
-Gimmicks include adorning road kill along the route with Mardi Gras beads (Team Road Kill), various drinking games, and a team who carries 5-gallon buckets on their bicycles and challenge riders to “Get on the Bucket” and get tackled off of it by a team member or friend to raise awareness for cancer research (Team Tacklebucket).
+Gimmicks include adorning road kill along the route with Mardi Gras beads (Team Road Kill) and various drinking games.
 Many teams also produce logoed team paraphernalia to distribute and trade with other teams (stickers, bracelets, or can koozies being common items).